 TABE Testing Information

-TABE assessment includes use of thinking skills across content areas.
-Going beyond recall of facts, many items require the examinee to analyze situations, make interpretations, look for connections, synthesize information, predict outcomes and generate ideas.
-Scores are expressed as High School Grade Equivalency and as a scaled score (expressed as the value of actual number correct out of total possible).
+TABE 11/12 content stresses the integration and application of instructional skills in contexts meaningful to adult learners.
+Literacy is a key for adult learners.
+TABE 11/12 measures it in these three key types: Foundational Skills, Literary Texts, and Informational Texts.
+Scores are expressed as scaled scores (the value of the actual number correct out of the possible total).
 Scores are valid for two years from the test date until the date a student enters a program of study and remain valid with continuous enrollment.
-Eastern Florida offers resources for preparing and also a remediation process available through Vocational and Career Education Academic Support.
+Eastern Florida offers resources for preparing and also a remediation process available through Career and Technical Program Academic Support.

-Minimum basic skill levels in math, language and reading are defined in each vocational program description.
-View EFSC Testing Center locations and the assessments offered at each.
+Minimum basic skill levels in math, language and reading are defined in each vocational program description and listed in the chart below.

 TABE 2018 – 2019 BASIC SKILLS SCORE REQUIREMENTS

 Required for exit From CTC programs for students entering Fall Term 2018 and after

 9/10 Grade Equivalency (for testing prior to 12/31/18)

 |11/12 Scaled Score|

 NOTE: Students enrolled in programs of 450 hours or more that require a state, national, or industry licensure exam for employment must be initially tested (unless one of the approved exemptions is met.).
 If upon program completion, the student documents passage of the licensure exam within six months of program completion, the basic skills exit requirement is waived.